w3f/Grants-Program/applications/fair_squares.md

 ### Team's experience

 The idea of Fair Squares and work has been existing for 2 years.
 We wrote a light-paper to put things on paper and develop our idea further on paper.
 After that finished we decided to publish the idea in a hackathon to get some exposure and experience.
 The team that stuck after the APAC hackathon (Ilhan & Kazu).
-The team had limited experience in developing with rust and substrate, this is growing by the day.
-After finishing the hackathon we had a much more clear idea what we needed in terms of skills.
+The team had limited experience in developing with Rust and Substrate, this is growing by the day.
+After finishing the hackathon we had a much more clear idea of what we needed in terms of skills.
 After the hackathon Stephen joined us.
 We are not seasoned system developers, this will reflect in the FTE en Amount asked in the rest of our proposal, but we are very eager to achieve the milestones presented.

 - __Ilhan__: has experience with different blockchain development architectures.
 During his time with the Blocklab.nl (a innovation arm /subsidiary of the Port Authorities in Rotterdam) he has created different applications for Energy and Supply-chains using a decentralized stack.
 He was also a part of the first cohort runtime developers academy.
 Active member in Kusama / Polkadot blockchains governance and validating.
-- __Kazu__: Engineer of mechanical design at Fuji Electric.
+- __Kazu__: Engineer in mechanical design at Fuji Electric.
 He started studying Rust in August 2021 and participated in 3 hackathons (2 with Polkadot and 1 with Phala) between August and November 2021.
 Most of what he has done can be found on [GitHub](https://github.com/ndkazu).
 The first original program written with Rust is demonstrated in this [video](https://youtu.be/sMpUnaz_AiY)
 - __Stephen__: Is a software engineer with experience mainly in .net environment, web app and desktop applications for different clients in banks, health and sport.
 He started to learn Rust in December with the objective to help concretize the project with his development skills according to the roadmap that we will define further.
 - __Mahir__: is responsible for the market part of the FS research and the pilots with municipalities and other stakeholders.
 He is involved as an entrepreneur and consultant in various IT solutions such as [unlocQed](https://www.unlocQed.com) (honest recruitment) and works on Weconomics Blockchain projects and is responsible for research, design and valorization.
 Mahir is not taking part in the grants program as his contribution is not technical, but is vital part of the team for busuiness development.
 - __Thibaut__: MBA and industrial design graduate, 15+ years of experience designing digital products and services for finance, insurance, luxury industry and governments.
 Thibaut will be focusing on th design and the front-end mainly in the last milestone.